jondgoodwin/cone/PLAN.md

 ## Current Capability

-The Cone compiler supports a decent core set of language features.
+The Cone compiler supports an ever-growing set of language features.
 Enough that it is now possible to write programs that render 3D objects as OpenGL-based native executables or [WebGL-based WebAssembly modules](http://cone.jondgoodwin.com/example/index.html).

 Cone's implemented features (see below) are roughly comparable to C.
-It is missing macros, conditional compilation, switch, enums and unions.
-However, it does support methods, namespaces, tuples, permissions, and forward references.
+It supports most control flow structures, expressions, and types in some fashion, although a lot of refinement is still necessary, including around safety constraints.
 The [Cone Playground](http://cone.jondgoodwin.com/play/index.html)
 examples demonstrate some of the language's currently supported features.

 The language documentation is quite robust, describing both current and planned features.
 Headers on documentation pages highlight what is not yet implemented.

-## Current Focus: Enrich type system with inheritance, variants and generics
+## Current Focus: Generics, Option, Result

-- Refactor the IR design for named node handling, and eliminate INamedNode
-- Enrich common info for all type dcl nodes and lower/verify during Type pass
-- Implement type inheritance
-- Implement traits, including fixed-size and enum field
-- Handle upcasting and (pattern-matched) downcasting
-- Implement virtual references
-- Add generics
+- Generic functions, structs and traits, able to use traits as bounds on types
+- Option and Result generic types for nullable references, exception handling and closures/iterators

 ## Feature Status